KahunaSystems/KahunaControlAppBootup/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
+In order to access this feature of app boot up, you need to have Kahuna Logcamp Id

 ## Installation